 Registrar’s Office

-Relevant academic information, including information on academic offences, is contained in the academic calendars for the undergraduate and graduate programs.
-A timetable of significant dates is available for faculty on the Intranet.
+Relevant academic information, including information on academic offences, is contained in the undergraduate calendar and graduate calendar for academic programs.

 Class attendance and cancellation